An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Bear in mind, that you don’t want to be driving for too long unless there are a number of you in the car.
 Distances in-between places in the outback are far, and if you have an accident in the middle of nowhere you could be in trouble.

 The drive takes you along the Eyre Highway, which is the main route connecting Adelaide with Perth.
-One place you should stop is at Yalata.
+One place you should stop is Yalata.

-You can venture off the highway to go to the Head of the Bight to do some whale watching if you’re travelling from May to October.
+You can venture off the highway to go to the Head of the Great Australian Bight to do some whale watching if you’re travelling from May to October.
 You will need a permit to do so and you can get one from the White Well Ranger Station as you make your way to the Bight.

 The Bunda Cliffs are also on this leg of the route.
 The 90 metres (300 feet) high sheer cliffs are an impressive sight!
 Do be careful when exploring the cliffs, as the limestone clifftops can be unstable!